piwonskp/takathon/docs/source/usage/documentation.rst

 When used on specification level `description` is a documentation for object itself.

-`description` on test case level helps understand reasons of particular test and it's quirks.
+`description` on test case level helps understand reasons of particular test and its quirks.

 Examples
 ========